lpinca/shopify-token/README.md

   passed by Shopify in the confirmation redirect.
 - `fn(err, token)` - An error-first callback function which is called when the token has been exchanged or an error occurs.
-When the exchange fails, you can read the HTTP response status code and body from the `statusCode` and `responseBody` properties which are added to the error object.
+When the exchange fails, you can read the HTTPS response status code and body from the `statusCode` and `responseBody` properties which are added to the error object.

 #### Return value